The computational complexity of knot genus in a fixed 3-manifold: Decomposing a triangulated manifold along spheres and discs

 The certificate is verified as follows: \begin{enumerate} \item Verification that $S$ is a collection of spheres using the algorithm in \cite{agol2006computational}. \item Verification that $\mathcal{T}'$ is a triangulation of $X'$ and that $\phi'_1, \cdots, \phi'_b$ are the images of $\phi_1, \cdots, \phi_b$ in $H^1(X')$, using Theorem \ref{Thm:DecomposeAlongSpheres}. \item Verification that $D$ is a collection of discs using \cite{agol2006computational}. \item Verification that $\mathcal{T}''$ is a triangulation of $X''$ and that $\phi''_1, \cdots, \phi''_b$ are the images of $\phi'_1, \cdots, \phi'_b$ in $H^1(X'')$ using Theorem \ref{Thm:DecomposeAlongSpheres}. \item Verification that each component of $X''$ either is irreducible and boundary-irreducible or is a rational homology 3-sphere, using Corollary \ref{Cor:IrredIncompNP}. \item Verification of the certificate for \textsc{Thurton norm ball for irreducible boundary-irreducible 3-manifolds with $b_1 \leq B$} for the manifold $X''$.
-The components of $X''$ that are (possibly reducible) rational homology 3-spheres play no role here. \item Verification that we may write $\mathcal{B} = \mathcal{B}_1 \cup \mathcal{B}_2 \cup \mathcal{B}_3$ such that \\ i) the elements of $\mathcal{B}_1$ form a basis for the kernel of the map
+Any component of $X''$ that is a (possibly reducible) rational homology 3-sphere has trivial Thurston norm, and hence plays no role here. \item Verification that we may write $\mathcal{B} = \mathcal{B}_1 \cup \mathcal{B}_2 \cup \mathcal{B}_3$ such that \\ i) the elements of $\mathcal{B}_1$ form a basis for the kernel of the map

 where $N(S)$ is a tubular neighbourhood of $S$;\\ ii) the elements of $\mathcal{B}_2$ project to a basis for the kernel of the map

 and this projection is one-to-one;\\ iii) the elements of $\mathcal{B}_3$ project to a basis of $W''$ and this projection is one-to-one. \item Verification that the map $H^1(X) \rightarrow H^1(X'')$ sets up a bijection $V \rightarrow V''$ and a bijection $\mathcal{F} \rightarrow \mathcal{F}''$. \end{enumerate}